fabiomp-filho/challenge-03-fabio-martins/ms-user/README.md

 ## Security

 The API uses Spring Security for user authentication and authorization.
-Credentials are passed via HTTP Basic Auth.
+Credentials are passed via JWT Token.

-## Contributions

-Contributions are always welcome.
-Feel free to clone, fork, or submit pull requests.

 ## Contact